Mohitoo6/Google-Merch/README.md

    - Structured data to focus on relevant metrics such as revenue, traffic source, and device type.

 2. **Exploratory Data Analysis (EDA):**
-   - Used SQL Programming Python libraries like `pandas`, `matplotlib`, and `seaborn` to uncover trends and insights.
+   - Incorporating OLAP Systems, utilised SQL Programming and Python libraries like `pandas`, `matplotlib`, and `seaborn` to uncover trends and insights.
    - Key analysis focused on revenue distribution, device segmentation, and country-wise performance.

 3. **Data Visualization:**